nolemmings/jwt-validate/README.md

 ## checkScope(requestScope, allowedScope)

-Checks whether a single request scope matches `allowedScope` or if request scope contains a scope higher in hierarchy.
+Returns `true` if a single request scope matches `allowedScope` or if request scope contains a scope higher in hierarchy.
+Otherwise returns `false`.

 For example: